 Wasted money is such a bummer.

-I know I wasted so much money in my early 20s.
-It still makes me sick to this day.
+I know I wasted money in my early 20s.
+So much money; it still makes me sick to this day.
 I wished someone would have told me how wasteful I was being.
 Part of being an adult is managing money and that isn’t something I did well.
 The good news is I have learned my lessons and you can learn from my mistakes.